benshimonz/V1/README.md

 - D2C may not appear directly before a quantifier
 - Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red)

-- For each assignment combination to the pair of '←' and '→' entities: _at_ is an optional attribute tag - equal to the number of relationships / paths that satisfy the pattern. _at_ is set as a calculated property.
+- For each assignment combination to the pair of '←' and '→' entities: _at_ is an optional aggregation tag - equal to the number of relationships / paths that satisfy the pattern. _at_ is set as a calculated property.
 - An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to the pair of '←' and '→' entities, expressed by an equation (e.g. '> 30')
-- A condition, an attribute tag, or both - must be presented
+- A condition, an aggregation tag, or both - must be presented

 _**Q75:** Any dragon pair (A, B) where B froze A between 8 and 10 times_